drewf24/world-airbnb/data-analysis/data-analysis.md

 For an Airbnb in Bronx, the average price is expected, on average, to be
 $126.21 less than an Airbnb in Manhattan, holding all else constant.

-We are now going to add R^2 to our linear model above.
+We are now going to add R squared to our linear model above.

 ``` r
 glance(lm_price_borough)$r.squared